Did UFOs Visit Renaissance Europe? A Look at Mysterious Historical Accounts

 In the year 1535, over the town of Judha in Lusatia, several ships were seen on Pentecost Monday moving through the sky from north to south, emitting a loud, screaming noise.

-When King Gustavus Adolphus of Sweden set out to lead his army to Prussia, witnesses in Danzig (Gdańsk) reported a vision in the clouds—an army of ships sailing from north to south, accompanied by bursts of fire in the air.
-This was later interpreted as an omen of the king's impending victory over Poland.
+When King Gustavus Adolphus of Sweden set out to lead his army to Prussia in 1626, witnesses in Danzig (Gdańsk) reported a vision in the clouds—an army of ships sailing from north to south, accompanied by bursts of fire in the air.
+This was later interpreted as an omen of the king’s impending victory over Poland, which he indeed achieved.

 Translated from the original medieval German and Latin by Matus Taratuta ©